M24 Japanese Midget Submarine wreck site: Heritage listing

 The M24 is the largest surviving archaeological relic in situ from the Japanese attack on Sydney Harbour on 31 May 1942.
 The M24 hull and associated relics have been retained in their archaeological context and unaltered, apart from damage by fishing net hook-ups.
 The site and artefacts have the potential to contribute to technical studies of the construction, fit-out and materials used in Japanese midget submarines of World War II.
 The site has potential to contribute to studies of corrosion activity of steel shipwrecks in coastal marine environments, and the effects of localised environmental factors.
 The archaeological site is of added value to researchers as a storehouse of information that is not available through the scant archival records that survive for this class of vessel.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The M24 represents the only Type A Imperial Japanese midget submarine located in its original underwater context in Australian territorial waters.
 The partial remains of only two other examples survive in museum displays within Australia, which have been substantially stripped of fittings and fixtures.
 The M24 is one of five midget submarine wrecks located underwater internationally and six on museum display.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The wreck site is a representative example of the Type A Japanese midget submarines deployed in the first stages of World War II.
 The type saw action throughout the war but was superseded by later variants.
-As an example of the boats deployed in major war theatres such as Pearl Harbour, Sydney and Madagascar, the M24 wreck has the potential to document the main attributes of the class and various design additions.
+As an example of the boats deployed in major war theatres such as Pearl Harbor, Sydney and Madagascar, the M24 wreck has the potential to document the main attributes of the class and various design additions.